-All the parcels which collectively make up the project site for Herndon Farms, are currently zoned R-1 (R40).
+- All the parcels which collectively make up the project site for Herndon Farms, are currently zoned R-1 (R40).

-- B. Designated as either: - WSIII BW (Balance of Watershed) - WS IV PA (Protected Area) - Local Watershed Area (LWA) - Herndon Farms is in the Jordan Lake WS IV-PA watershed area. - C. Have at least one access point that is within one (1) mile from a four-lane principal or minor arterial, as measured along the centerline of area roadways; and - Herndon Farms has 2 access points on 15-501 and 1 access point to Vickers Road that leads to a stoplight on 15-501.
-See Exhibit B.3 Site Plan. - D. Are located within the portion of Northeast Chatham County that is generally described as follows: - In the area of U.S. 15-501 on the east, Andrews Store Road on the south, and Mann's Chapel Road on the west and north; - Within 1,700 feet of U.S. 15-501 on its eastern side, and is south of the U.S.15501 intersection with Mann's Chapel Road, and north of a line onehalf mile south of Andrews Store Road; and - Within one-half mile of Andrews Store Road on its southern side and is east of the intersection with Andrews Store Road and Mann's Chapel Road and is west of a line 1700 feet east of U.S. 15-501.
+- B. Designated as either:

+- WSIII BW (Balance of Watershed)

+- WS IV PA (Protected Area)

+- Local Watershed Area (LWA)

+- Herndon Farms is in the Jordan Lake WS IV-PA watershed area.

+- C. Have at least one access point that is within one (1) mile from a four-lane principal or minor arterial, as measured along the centerline of area roadways; and

+• Herndon Farms has 2 access points on 15-501.
+See Exhibit B.3 Site Plan.

+- D. Are located within the portion of Northeast Chatham County that is generally described as follows: - In the area of U.S. 15-501 on the east, Andrews Store Road on the south, and Mann's Chapel Road on the west and north; - Within 1,700 feet of U.S. 15-501 on its eastern side, and is south of the U.S.15501 intersection with Mann's Chapel Road, and north of a line one-half mile south of Andrews Store Road; and - Within one-half mile of Andrews Store Road on its southern side and is east of the intersection with Andrews Store Road and Mann's Chapel Road and is west of a line 1700 feet east of U.S. 15-501.